yisding/sandianwu/pilates.md

 Now soreness they feel constantly, indeed.
 ```

-Shalosh, the perpetual optimist of our duo, suggested this improvement:
+Shalosh, the perpetual optimist of our duo, suggested this "improvement":

 ```
 A person with a painful back